 Were you injured in a work accident in Clearwater, FL?
 You may be entitled to workers’ compensation benefits for medical bills and lost wages.
-A Clearwater workers’ compensation lawyer at Perenich, Caulfield, Avril & Noyes can help you understand all of your legal options.
+A Clearwater workers’ compensation lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you understand all of your legal options.

 Since 1955, we’ve dedicated our practice to helping injured workers.
 Our work has paid off over the years–and we’ve recovered hundreds of millions of dollars in compensation to help work accident victims get back on their feet again.